TherapyNottingham/TN2021/content/faq/_index.md

 ## Psychotherapy is expensive and/or I don't have the time.
 Can I see you every two weeks instead?
 - In short, no.  In our experience, meeting every two weeks has a disproportionately negative impact on the quality of the work, as well as how long it takes.
 We are an Integrative psychotherapy service, and a large part of our approach emphasises, and relies on the relationship between the therapist and the client.
 In order for this to be effective, we have to spend time being _in_ the relationship.

+## What happens in the first session?
+- The overall aim is to get to know each other.
+Your therapist will want to have an understanding of how things are for you right now, and what it is you want help with.
+And you will get to experience what it might be like to work with your therapist.
+The details of this process will vary between individual psychotherapists, but here at Therapy Nottingham we will be sitting down and talking.
+We do a lot of that.
+You can read Justin's post about [ what happens in the first session here]({{< relref "/post/2022-05-23-what-happens-in-the-first-session" >}}).